aduffy70/LabNotes/_posts/2018/2018-08-03-mirna-seq-reanalysis.md

         - 6 - Transcription regulation (histone modification)
         - 2 - Other gene regulation
       - 13 - Cell signaling
-      - 7 - Stress response
+      - 8 - Stress response
       - 16 - Growth/metabolism (not all relevant to liver cells)
-      - 6 - Clusters probably not relevant to liver cells
+      - 5 - Clusters probably not relevant to liver cells
     - AFB vs Control (# of clusters for each theme)
       - 19 - Gene regulation:
         - 13 - Transcription regulation (DNA binding / RNA polymerase II regulation)
         - 6 - Other gene regulation
       - 22 - Cell signaling
-      - 9 - Stress response
+      - 10 - Stress response
-      - 4 - Clusters not relevant to liver cells
+      - 3 - Clusters probably not relevant to liver cells
   * Takeaways...
-    - Most (44/50 in DvW and 46/50 in AvC) of the top Annotation clusters are relevant to liver cells--that is good.
+    - Most (45/50 in DvW and 47/50 in AvC) of the top Annotation clusters are relevant to liver cells--that is good.
 Most of the ones that aren't relevant to liver cells ARE relevant to the observed organism-level differences between Domestic vs Wild or AFB-treated vs Control birds--that makes sense too.
-(I don't know what the circadian rhythm genes are doing though...)
     - The DE expressed miRNAs in DvW and AvC interact with mRNAs for genes involved in gene expression, cell signaling, and stress response, but the DE miRNAs in DvW also interact with mRNAs for genes involved in growth and metabolism.
     - AFB treatment or domestication result in shifts in miRNA expression, which leads to changes in translation of genes that control expression of other genes (mostly through transcription, but also translation and degradation of proteins).
 Gene regulation is complex!
     - AFB treatment or domestication shift the expression of miRNAs that regulate genes directly involved in stress response, and also many genes involved in cell signaling, which are likely involved in coordinating a stress response.